bootstrapworld/curriculum/lessons/Algebra2/exploring-logarithmic-models/langs/en-us/slides.md

 {layout="Synthesize"}
 # Looking for Patterns

-- Have students discuss their findings.
-What's the best model they came up with?
+- What's the best model you came up with?
-- Have students share the sketches they drew.
-What kinds of lines or curves did they use?
+- What sketches did you draw.
+What kinds of lines or curves did you use?

 <!--